Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

 The output of the Hungarian algorithm is a vector with $m+n-k$ size.
-Every component of this vector represents a vertice of $V$ side.
-The value of any component contains the index of a vertice from $U$ side.
-Therefore, it is enough to divide $n$ first components of the output vector that represent the initial vertices and check its content.
-If the value of the component is less than $m$, it indicates an edge between the vertice of $V$ side that represented by component index and the vertice of $U$ side that represented by component value.
-Otherwise, the vertice of $V$ side that represented by cell index is greater than or equal to $m$, it means that this vertex does not have any edge in the original problem.
-In this way, we can obtain the solution of k-cardinality assignment problem from the solution of transformed standard assignment problem.
-The proof of the new method for solving the k-cardinality assignment problem will be shown in the Theorem \ref{th:AnsCorrespond}.
+Every component of this vector represents a vertex of the $V$ side.
+The value of any component contains the index of a vertex from the $U$ side.
+Therefore, it is enough to separate the $n$ first components of the output vector that represent the initial vertices and check their content.
+If the value of the component is less than $m$, it indicates an edge between a vertex of the $V$ side that is represented by the component index and a vertex of the $U$ side that is represented by the component value.
+Otherwise, if the value of the component is greater than or equal to $m$, it means that this vertex does not have any edge in the original problem.
+In this way, we can obtain the solution of the $k$-cardinality assignment problem from the solution of the transformed standard assignment problem.
+The proof of correctness of the new method for solving the $k$-cardinality assignment problem will be shown in the Theorem \ref{th:AnsCorrespond}.